splatterxl/discord-markov/README.md

 # discord-markov

 A Discord interactions bot to respond to prompts with a [Markov chain result](https://en.wikipedia.org/wiki/Markov_chain).
-It's quite a simple algorithm but quite memory-intensive.
+It's a simple algorithm but quite memory-intensive.

 ![Demo](https://i.imgur.com/9CoCfvU.png)